limbee/NTIRE2017/README.md

     `/var/tmp/dataset/Flickr2K/Flickr2K_train_LR_bicubic/X?/00????x?.png`<br>
     `/var/tmp/dataset/Flickr2K/Flickr2K_train_LR_unknown/X?/00????x?.png`<br>

+    We also provide the codes we used for downloading and selecting the Flickr2K images at
+    ```bash
+    $makeReposit/NTIRE2017/code/tools/Flickr2K/
+    ```
+    Use your own flickr API keys to use the script.

     To generate the training images for unknown track, we trained simple downsampler network.<br>
-    You can download them from [here](htt://cv.snu.ac.kr/research/EDSR/downsamplers.tar).
+    You can download them from [here](http://cv.snu.ac.kr/research/EDSR/downsamplers.tar).

 To make data loading faster, you can convert the dataset into binary .t7 files
 * Convert **DIV2K** dataset into .t7 files